2010s in Hong Kong

 The 2010s in Hong Kong refers to Hong Kong during the period from 2010 until 2019 under the People's Republic of China (PRC), in which this period of this decade were marred by the political instability, as well as the health crisis that occurs in the end of 2019.

 Politics

 Umbrella Revolution

 The Umbrella Revolution erupted spontaneously in September 2014 in protest of a decision by China's Standing Committee of the National People's Congress (NPCSC) on proposed electoral reform.
-The austere package provoked mobilisation by students, and the effects became amplified into a political movement involving hundreds of thousands of Hong Kong citizens by heavy-handed policing and government tactics.
+The austere package provoked mobilisation by students, and the effects became amplified into a political movement involving hundreds of thousands of Hong Kongers by heavy-handed policing and government tactics.

 2016 Independence Protest

 Social tension has heightened extensively due to PR China's effort in exerting everyday influences in Hong Kong.
 The territory currently delegates control of PR Chinese immigrants, as well as issue of visitor permits, to Chinese authorities.
 On the first day of Chinese New Year 2016, riots targeting the police force broke out.
 The most recent survey in 2016 in Hong Kong shows that 17.8% respondents considered themselves as "Chinese citizens", whereas a staggering 41.9% considered themselves purely as "citizens of Hong Kong".
 Hong Kong nationalism and Chinese interventions in Hong Kong has steadily been growing ever since.
 Organizations in Hong Kong continue to protest for an independent Hong Kong, similar to Singapore.